naotokui/penseur/README.md

 **The data folder should now include the following files:** bi_skip.npz, bi_skip.npz.pkl, btable.npy, dictionary.txt, uni_skip.npz, uni_skip.npz.pkl, utable.npy

+Loading an encoder model requires a word2vec .bin file (for vocabulary expansion, as discussed in the original paper).
+There is a link to the one [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit). **Place it in the data folder.**

+## Usage
 For convenience, here is a [link](https://drive.google.com/open?id=0B3lpCS07rg43dml3MHVENGJoeXM) to a pickle file of a list of sentences from Larry King transcripts.
 It's over a million lines long and consists of transcripts of conversations from 2000-2011.
 I don't have enough space to host the encodings file, so you'll still have to generate that (which could take a day or so). **Place it in the data folder.**

-Loading an encoder model requires a word2vec .bin file (for vocabulary expansion, as discussed in the original paper).
-There is a link to the one [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit). **Place it in the data folder.**

 **Any encoding models or decoders you create should be in the data folder as well, but penseur will handle that for you as long as you use the proper commands.**